 3. Audience expectations are managed.

 If I arrive at your list and see that you have 17 articles, I expect 17 articles and no more.
 I am therefore not surprised or disappointed when I reach the end.

-If I get to your blog and start diving in and I get to the bottom of the page and I click the little “previous posts” link?
-And two pages in there’s no more link?
+If I start diving into your blog?
+And I get to the bottom of the page and I click the little “previous posts” link?
+And two pages into it there’s no more link?